Snipon/grunt-bootstrap/README.md

     grunt

-Changes are made in src directory, grunt will watch, move and compile your files like a boss.
+Changes are made in the 'src' directory.
+Grunt will watch, move and compile your files like a boss.